 Roasting can be one of the easiest (and tastiest) ways to cook just about any meat or vegetable.
 Just throw your ingredient of choice onto an oiled or parchment-lined pan, add your favorite spices, and pop the pan in the oven.

-Fortunately, certain cooking techniques and tricks can make roasting even simpler and more delicious.
-For instance, roasting a chicken can take a few hours—but if you butterfly or spatchcock the chicken first (i.e. make a few cuts and flatten it), you’ll reduce the cooking time and still end up with a juicy, flavorful bird.
-Learn how to roast a spatchcocked chicken using this simple technique.
 Love roasted veggies?
 You can get better results with a few key moves: Get tips on how to roast any vegetable, including faster-cooking ones like asparagus and zucchini, medium ones like broccoli and eggplant, and slower ones like potatoes and beets.
 If you want to perfect your squash game, find out how to peel, cut and roast butternut squash.
 No matter what vegetable you’re roasting, you'll be able to tell when it's ready by sticking a knife into the center of a piece.
 If the knife goes in easily and the edges of the vegetable are a nice golden brown, it’s done.

-How to Grill
+#6: Learn to Grill

-You can take advantage of this popular cooking technique even if you don’t have a backyard: Grill up a feast outdoors on a charcoal grill or indoors on a grill pan on your stove.
+Take advantage of this popular cooking technique even if you don’t have a backyard: Grill up a feast outdoors on a charcoal grill or indoors on a grill pan on your stove.
 Either way, lightly oil the grill grates, heat the grill up until it’s sizzling, then put your meat, seafood or veggies on.
 The heat will help caramelize the outside of your food and give you that irresistible grilled flavor.

 If you're not sure when your meat is ready, the best grilling tool is a thermometer, which can tell you exactly when a steak is medium rare, or if your chicken still needs a few minutes to reach the right temperature.
 If you want a few more grilling basics to help you master the technique, check out these grilling tips from The Food Lab’s J. Kenji Lopez-Alt and unique grilled side dish ideas.